beosro/diy-cheap-cat-feeder/README.md

 # Currently working on:
 * Automation based in time (Easy part ;))
 * Last time executed sensor
+* Clean ultrasonic values (no negative values, no over 100% values)

 # Todo List:
 * Some scale or sensor to detect the bowl placed below, to stop the automation if not or if it is full.